Rescued miner says he fears for workers’ lives

 "The problem is that management could not foresee it.
 The first time we went in at night.
 We only came out the next morning at around 11am.
 Now we went in at 10pm [on Wednesday] we are only coming out now on Friday.
 We ask ourselves‚ what will happen if this continues‚” Nanyane said.

 The National Union of Mineworkers (NUM) chairperson at the mine‚ Koloi Tisa‚ also raised concerns.
 “Safety is a serious issue because‚ when people are trapped underground‚ the escape route from where they were trapped at [shaft three] to shaft two is a very long distance.
-I agree with the employees that their safety is at risk‚” said Tisa.
+I agree with the employees that their safety is at risk.”

-The generators meant to kick in during a power outage are said to be ineffective.
+He said the generators were not effective and‚ "because the first generator couldn’t take the weight”‚ it tripped‚ which meant the generators were not maintained.

-“We have realised - and everybody can agree - that the generators we have here are not effective.
-Because the first generator couldn’t take the weight‚ it tripped.
-That means there is no maintenance on these generators‚” Tisa said.
+But‚ said Wellsted: “Backup generators at two of the shafts were effective in allowing the hoisting of 272 employees at the one shaft and 64 at the other.

 digital access - or try